-The most common of the hammerhead sharks, scalloped hammerheads are found in warm temperate and tropical waters of the Atlantic, Indian and Pacific Oceans.
+The most common of the hammerhead sharks, scalloped hammerheads are a migratory species found in warm temperate and tropical waters of the Atlantic, Indian and Pacific Oceans.
 They can be told apart from their close relatives by the ‘scalloped’ front edge of their hammer-shaped head (which is called the cephalofoil).
 The cephalofoil has evolved to improve vision and to provide a larger area for the electroreceptors that the sharks rely upon for hunting prey on or under the sediment.

 The body is slender and is a brown-bronze colour on top and white below.
 The teeth are narrow backwards-facing triangles, perfect for seizing prey that they can eat whole rather than having to take bites out of larger prey.
 Their diet ranges from schooling fish such as sardines, herrings and mackerel, to stingrays, squid and even crustaceans.